developingAlex/lakedisappointment/README.md

 ## Add wishlist listing to React

-# Follow along while instructor solves the challenge of adding categories to products
+# Follow along in class demonstrating routing with different URLS in ReactJS

 1. Regarding the functionality to add or remove from the wishlist: uses key in fragment of return statement of wishlist